Eva Mamlok: Arrest and deportation to Riga in 1942

-In September 1941, Eva Mamlok, Inge Berner and Inge Levinson, another Jewish forced laborer from Butzke's screw factory, were arrested.
-They had borrowed books banned by the Nazis to a non-Jewish foreman, who was turned in to Gestapo by another foreman, according to the later testimony of Inge Berner.
+In September 1941, Mamlok, Berner and Inge Levinson, another Jewish forced laborer from Butzke's screw factory, were arrested.
+They had borrowed books banned by the Nazis to a non-Jewish foreman, who was turned in to the Gestapo by another foreman, according to the later testimony of Berner.
 Moreover, a contact of their resistance group had committed suicide shortly before a planned meeting, and may have left behind incriminating material that the Gestapo found.

 The three women were taken to the police prison at Alexanderplatz.
-Without proper hearing, they were sentenced to death for "undermining defence force".
+Without a proper hearing, they were sentenced to death for Wehrkraftzersetzung.
 Their sentence was later commuted to concentration camp imprisonment for life.
-According to Inge Berner, this was achieved through bribery and the intervention of a non-Jewish relative from Berner's family.
+According to Berner, this was achieved through bribery and the intervention of a non-Jewish relative from Berner's family.

-While Eva was in prison, her sister Hildegard Mamlok died on December 11, 1941, at age 29 from tuberculosis in the apartment at Neuenburger Straße 3.
+While Mamlok was in prison, her sister Hildegard Mamlok died on December 11, 1941, at age 29 from tuberculosis in the apartment at Neuenburger Straße 3.

-On January 13, 1942, Eva Mamlok and the two other women were assigned to the 8th "Osttransport" and deported to the Riga Ghetto.
+On January 13, 1942, Mamlok and the two other women were assigned to the 8th "Osttransport" and deported to the Riga Ghetto.
 Berner managed to stay together with her for long stretches of time.
 Both were deployed in work details near Riga, in particular the construction site of the airfield at Spilve Airport.

 Continued resistance work at Riga

-According to Inge Berner, Mamlok continued to be active in anti-Nazi resistance in Riga.
+According to Berner, Mamlok continued to be active in anti-Nazi resistance in Riga.
 At the construction site of Spilve airfield, Berner (then Inge Gerson) had met a German engineer who agreed to send mail to her aunt in Berlin, who was married to a non-Jew.
 This aunt (unknowingly) sent a miniature camera baked into a cake from Berlin to Riga:

 "And Eva, who was with me at the construction site, with some Latvians, she had taken up some connection again with the resistance group. ...
 She was a very courageous girl.
 And they told her that my aunt should contact such-and-such, and they would give her a cake and she should send the cake to me.
 Which she did, not knowing what was with the cake or anything.
 Well, in the cake was a miniature camera.
 And Eva gave that to someone, I don't know to whom.
 But there were pictures taken with it, and some appeared in books, these pictures."

 These clandestine photos from Riga could not clearly be identified so far.